Electric power. What is it?

 At a somewhat more technical level of physics, the electric potential is the potential energy of the electrostatic field.
 It is the energy that has an electric charge distribution that is linked to the force exerted by the generated field of the same distribution.
 Along with magnetic energy, the potential of electric energy is the energy of the electromagnetic field.

-Electrostatic potential energy can be defined as the work done to create a load distribution from an initial configuration in which each of the distribution components does not interact with the other.
+Electrostatic potential energy can be defined as the work done to create a charge distribution from an initial configuration in which each of the components of the distribution does not interact with the other.
 The electrostatic potential energy can also be defined from the electrostatic field generated from the same distribution, and in this case its expression is independent of the field source.

 Electric power generation